 What you will learn

-- Work in accordance with occupational health and safety standards
+- Workplace safety in accordance with occupational health and safety standards.
+Workplace Hazardous Materials Information Systems (WHMIS).

 - Service and repair brake systems (hydraulic and air)